Custom Robo Battle Revolution: Gameplay

-Story

-In this title of the Custom Robo series, each player is called a "commander", who pilots and customizes a miniature "robo" to battle each other in a virtual arena called a Holosseum; the average robo is 32 centimeters tall.
+An operator of a robo is known as a "commander".
+A commander pilots and customizes a miniature "robo" to battle each other in a virtual arena called a Holosseum; the average robo is 32 centimeters tall.
 The majority of the story takes place in a campaign-like mode titled "A New Journey".
 After this mode is completed, the player may choose to go through the story again or select a new mode consisting of a series of tournaments called "The Grand Battle".

 The main objective of the game is to engage in battle with other robos, collect every custom robo, battle part, and item that the player wants; winning every battle moves the player from one part of the storyline to the next.
 During battles, the objective is to reduce the opponent's hit points from 1000 to 0 by using different custom robos and their arsenal of weapons, including dash attacks, guns, bombs, and pods.

-Battling

 Fights take place in a Holosseum, a battle arena designed for custom robos.
 Some commanders can make their own Holosseums, or they can use a pre-created Holosseum taken from a Holosseum deck or in the robo itself.
 Holosseums come in a variety of sizes and layouts, and some feature environmental hazards such as ice or lava.

 Before battling begins, players customize their robos from 5 types of parts: the chassis (the robo itself), the gun (right hand), the bomb (left hand), the pod (backpack), and the legs (attachments to your legs and feet).
 The chassis are arranged in groups that designate the model, which affects its traits.
 In addition, there are 3 types of the same model.

 Battles begin with robo being launched out of a Robocannon, which is controlled with the Control Stick.
 Robos are shot from the Cannon in the form of cubes; there are six sides numbered 1 to 6, which designate how long the player's robo has before transforming.
 Players can speed up the process up by pressing any button repeatedly.
 The first robo to transform gets to attack first - an attack brings them to transform immediately.
 There are two views in battle: Normal view is the view that allows the player to see both the Custom Robos in an isometric view.
 First-person view allows to see from robo's point of view.
 Players can change views during a battle by pressing up on the C-stick after "A New Journey" is completed.
 The endurance bar is located above your hit points.
 Once it runs out, their robo gets "downed", which means that it becomes unresponsive for a couple seconds; they can speed up the process of recovering by repeatedly tapping the A button.
 After it gets up, it goes into "rebirth", where it briefly turns invincible for about 3 seconds.
 If the player repeatedly loses the same battle, the game offers the option of reducing the opponent's initial health.
 This goes up to the opponent losing 250 HP.